-What is a Travel Nurse?
+What is Travel Nursing?

 What are the Cons of Travel Nursing?

-Not only will you not know anyone, but if an emergency happens during your shift its often times more stressful than if an emergency were to happen at your home base.
+Not only will you not know anyone, but if an emergency happens during your shift it’s oftentimes more stressful than if an emergency were to happen at your home base.
 If you need help, who do you call out to?
 You don’t know anyone’s names.
 Nobody trusts you yet and you don’t trust them.
 You probably don’t even know where all of the emergency supplies are located.

-The toughest thing to deal with when you become a travel nurse is the health insurance.
+The toughest thing to deal with when you become a travel nurse is health insurance.
 If you choose to take insurance through your company, there’s typically a lag time.
 Sometimes your insurance comes through day one of your contract, which means that it ends the day your contract ends.
 Sometimes your insurance comes in 30 days later, which means it ends 30 days after your contract ends.
 If you choose to take a few weeks off between assignments, you won’t be covered which can make travel nursing feel stressful!

 I choose to get insurance myself, not through my company.
 While I pay more and have less coverage, at least I know I am always insured no matter how much time I choose to take off between contracts.
 If you need a direct contact to help you figure out health insurance, please DM me on Instagram so I can set you up with a trusted contact.